opensearch-project/documentation-website/_security/access-control/users-roles.md

 ## Creating and editing OpenSearch roles

-OpenSearch can be updated using one of the following methods:
+You can update OpenSearch by using one of the following methods.

 ### Using the API

-You can make HTTP requests to endpoints provided by OpenSearch to update security roles, permissions, and associated settings.
+You can send HTTP requests to OpenSearch-provided endpoints to update security roles, permissions, and associated settings.
 This method offers granular control and automation capabilities for managing roles.

 ### Using the UI (OpenSearch Dashboards)

 OpenSearch Dashboards provides a user-friendly interface for managing roles.
-Navigate to the Security section within OpenSearch Dashboards where the roles, permissions, and document-level security settings are configured.
-When updating the roles using the UI, OpenSearch Dashboards calls the API in the background to implement these changes.
+Roles, permissions, and document-level security settings are configured in the Security section within OpenSearch Dashboards.
+When updating roles through the UI, OpenSearch Dashboards calls the API in the background to implement the changes.

 ### Editing the `roles.yml` file

-If you using OpenSearch and want more granular control security configuration, you can edit roles and their associated permissions inside the `roles.yml` file.
-This method provides direct access to the underlying configuration and can be version-controlled for use in collaborative development environments.
+If you want more granular control of your security configuration, you can edit roles and their associated permissions in the `roles.yml` file.
+This method provides direct access to the underlying configuration and can be version controlled for use in collaborative development environments.
-For more information about creating roles, see the [Create Roles documentation][https://opensearch.org/docs/latest/security/access-control/users-roles/#create-roles).
+For more information about creating roles, see the [Create roles][https://opensearch.org/docs/latest/security/access-control/users-roles/#create-roles) documentation.

 Unless you need to create new [reserved or hidden users]({{site.url}}{{site.baseurl}}/security/access-control/api/#reserved-and-hidden-resources), we **highly** recommend using OpenSearch Dashboards or the REST API to create new users, roles, and role mappings.
 The `.yml` files are for initial setup, not ongoing use.
 {: .warning }